StealthChesnut/HA-FoxESS-Modbus/README.md

 </h2>

-# Community created Home Assistant integration useing local native polling of data using RS485 port over Modbus to enable near realtime data access with no reliance on the FoxESS cloud portal
+<h2>Community created Home Assistant integration using local native polling of data using RS485 port over Modbus to enable near realtime data access with no reliance on the FoxESS cloud portal</h2>
 Home Assistant Modbus Integration setup for Fox ESS H1 Inverter

 Warning: The structure and meaning of the data fields have been guessed, not drawn from official documentation.
 There may be errors - Use this at your own risk.